 The Product and Supplier columns tell you about the source of data for the ingredient.
 The Product column includes information like the brand of a food or the specific source release (example: USDA SR-28 or Velveeta).
 The Supplier column lists the supplier, manufacturer, or agency providing the data (example: USDA or Kraft).
 For some foods and ingredients, the Product and Supplier columns will be the same.

 The Modify Date is the date the ingredient was last saved and the Create Date shows when they were first entered.
-The date information is only recorded for user additions or modifications.
+The date is only recorded for user additions or modifications.

 Clicking the column header will sort the items in that column by ascending or descending order alphabetically or numerically.